jhpyle/docassemble/_docs/functions.md

 {% endhighlight %}

 The [`interview_list()`] function takes an optional keyword argument `exclude_invalid`.
-If this is set to `False`, a session will be included even if there is an error that would prevent the session from being resumed.
-By default, `exclude_invalid` is `True`, meaning that sessions will only be included if they can be resumed.
-You can check whether as session can be resumed by checking the value of the `valid` key.
-The most common reason for an interview not to be `valid` is that the current user does not have an encryption key that decrypts the interview answers; so an interview belonging to someone else might be not `valid` for you, but `valid` for the user who started that interview.
+If this is set to `False`, an interview session will be included even if there is an error that would prevent the interview session from being resumed.
+By default, `exclude_invalid` is `True`, meaning that interview sessions will only be included if they can be resumed.
+You can check whether an interview session can be resumed by checking the value of the `valid` key.
+The most common reason for an interview session not to be `valid` is that the current user does not have an encryption key that decrypts the interview session dictionary; so an interview session belonging to someone else might be not `valid` for you, but `valid` for the user who started that interview session.

 You can also use [`interview_list()`] to delete interview sessions.
 If you set the optional keyword parameter `action` to `'delete_all'`, all of the user's interview sessions will be deleted.
-You can delete a particular session by setting `action` to `'delete'`, with optional keyword parameter `filename` set to the filename of the session's interview, and optional keyword parameter `session` set to the session ID of the session.
+You can delete a particular interview session by setting `action` to `'delete'`, with optional keyword parameter `filename` set to the filename of the interview session's DALang file, and optional keyword parameter `session` set to the session ID of the interview session.

 This function can be useful in interviews that replace the standard list of user sessions.
 See the [`session list interview`]